 Arranging patient transport

 For our City Road, Hoxton, Barking, Mile End, Northwick Park, Stratford and Potters Bar sites, please ring DHL on 0333 240 4909, Mon-Fri, 8am-5pm to check if you are eligible and to then arrange this transport.
-(Please check the websites of Ealing, Croydon and St George’s hospitals for their transport arrangements).

 Please give them as much notice as you can of your journey.
 If you need to be escorted because of your condition, please explain this to DHL.
 Patient transport is sometimes shared, but it will always in line with national infection control guidance.

 Please contact the number on your appointment letter if you are finding it difficult to book transport.

-Moorfields patients and those living in central London who require emergency eye care (sight threatening problems or eye injuries) can use our A&E Attend Anywhere service during the time below.
+Moorfields patients and those living in central London who require emergency eye care (sight threatening problems or eye injuries) can use our A&E Attend Anywhere service.

 These video consultations will allow us to assess your condition and provide advice on whether or not you need to come into our A&E department for further checks.
 More information can be found on the Emergency care page.
 If you require urgent medical advice out of these hours, you can contact our A&E department on 020 7253 3411.